FAQ - Cisco Modeling Labs v2.x

 Note: If you try to download the CML installation files directly from the Cisco Software Central website, you may receive an error that indicates Service Contract Required.

 First time users may experience issues with downloading CML because of problems with your CCO profile.
 Make sure your CCO profile is complete.
 Be sure to update the Company information in your CCO profile.
-If you do not work for a company (e.g., you're a student), you can provide your home address or your school address as your company address.
+If you do not work for a company (e.g., you are a student), you can provide your home address or your school address as your company address.

 Once you update your CCO profile, clear your browser cache or switch to a different web browser.
 Try the download again.